 Loving someone who is RARE is a precious honor.
-I am thankful God has given me the privilege to love 2 special RARE people in this life.
-This RARE condition is a Chromosome and Neurological Disorder called L1 Syndrome.
-The ins and outs of daily struggles makes it worthwhile when the smallest little grin comes across their face or hearing the laughter and seeing the silly faces they make when they think no one is watching or listening or even signing a new sign after teaching it to them over and over and over again and you feel like your not winning this battle and all of a sudden…. he signs….
+I am thankful God has given me the privilege to love two special RARE people in this life.
+This RARE condition is a chromosome disorder of the L1cam gene and it’s a neurological disorder called L1 Syndrome.
+Daily struggles make it worthwhile when the smallest little grin comes across my sweet boys faces or hearing the laughter and seeing the silly faces they make… Read More

 I think I am drowning in my own sorrow.
 I’m the lady who can handle everything that comes her way…. ya, NOT so much!
 I am drowning.
 I pick myself up off the ground every single day hoping that I have made some sort of difference in a person’s life.
 My son’s life.
 His life matters!
 Brently’s life does matter!
 He has a purpose!
 God says he does.
 (Jer.
 29:11)

 Hereditary spastic paraplegia is a general term for an expanding group of rare genetic disorders characterized by slowly progressive weakness (paraplegia) and increased muscle tone and stiffness (spasticity) of leg muscles.
 Other symptoms can occur in the pure subtypes including bladder dysfunction or abnormal sensations in the lower legs or feet.
 HSP is classified as “complex” or “complicated” if additional symptoms are present such as an inability to coordinate voluntary movements (ataxia),… Read More